 - How to Harvest and Use: The more you trim your thyme, the more it grows.
 Cut fresh stems in the morning, leaving behind tough, woody portions and at least 5 inches of growth so the plant can flourish.
 Regular pruning encourages more growth.

 Parsley is used in so many dishes – sauces, salads, and especially soups.
 Not only is parsley the perfect garnish, but it’s also good for you.
+There are several types of parsley so be sure to choose the one you like to eat.

 - Light Requirements: Parsely requires at least 5 hours of direct sunlight per day, place in an east, west, or south-facing window.